jeffDevelops/Binaural/README.md

 * Perfect 5th: first interval of the Strauss tone poem *Also Sprach Zarathustra*, more commonly known as the opening music to *2001: A Space Odyssey*.
 [A beautiful rendition of that.](https://www.youtube.com/watch?v=wpFQLw5_N2o) Also, the first interval of the *Star Wars* main theme.

-* Minor 6th/Augmented 5th: if you can find a better one, let me know... the interval between "God" and "was" in "What if God Was One of Us?"
+* minor 6th/Augmented 5th: if you can find a better one, let me know... the interval between "God" and "was" in "What if God Was One of Us?"

 * Major 6th: first interval of "My Bonnie Lies Over the Ocean"